 Go to the WPML → Translation Management page.
 Use the filter to find items you want to translate.
 Use the checkboxes to select the content you want to see the word count estimate for.
 The estimate will be displayed right underneath the table that lists content.

 On the WPML → Translation Management page click the Word count for the entire site link.

 In the pop-up dialog that appears, select the post types you want to get a word count estimation for and click Recalculate.

 WPML’s Advanced Translation Editor and all our partner translation services use translation memories.
 A translation memory means that you don’t have to translate the same text again.
-So, you can look at the word count that you receive from WPML as the “pessimistic estimate”.
-When you translate your content, the actual count that you’ll pay for will typically be a bit below WPML’s word count.
+Often, you can look at the word count that you receive from WPML as the “pessimistic estimate”.
+When you translate your content, the actual count that you’ll pay for may be a bit below WPML’s word count.

 WPML does its best to accurately estimate the word count of a translation job.
 However, translation services may use a different method to calculate the number of words.
 This can result in a slightly different word count than what you see in WPML.

 Big differences in word count may happen due to compatibility issues.
 If you notice irrelevant content being sent for translation (code, numbers, symbols) let us know via a support ticket.
 Provide us a link to a page where this is happening, and we will investigate.